-“However, there is a lack of good quality, epidemiological evidence from prospective or retrospective studies to either refute or support such a link.
+There is a considerable amount of anecdotal evidence to support a link between immunisation, hepatitis B in particular, and the onset of ME/CFS.
+However, there is a lack of good quality, epidemiological evidence from prospective or retrospective studies to either refute or support such a link.

-“Good quality research studies are clearly needed to examine this issue because the theory of immunisation-induced M.E. is a perfectly reasonable proposition in view of the ability of immunisations to produce a Th-2 dominant response…”
+Good quality research studies are clearly needed to examine this issue because the theory of immunisation-induced ME/CFS is a perfectly reasonable proposition in view of the ability of immunisations to produce a Th-2 dominant response.

 The ME Association telephone helpline – ME Connect – is available every day of the year, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
 Please phone: 0344 576 5326 if you have any questions or would simply like to talk to someone who is there to listen.

 Please note: Once you have made payment and checked out from the website shop, you will receive a confirmation email containing direct download links to your leaflets.
 Click the links and you can read your leaflets on-screen and save to your computer, phone, or other device.
 But you will need access to a printer if you wish them printed.